-I. Overview/History:
+I. OVERVIEW/HISTORY:

-The district received authorization at an election held on October 19, 1999, by more than two-thirds of the votes cast by eligible voters, to issue General Obligation bonds in an aggregate principal amount not to exceed \$195 million.
-The district completed the full amount of the authorization in four series of bonds in 2004.
-All the bonds were sold with optional redemptions, which allows the district to call the bonds earlier than their stated maturities for (a) economic reasons, namely to take advantage of lower interest rate environments, and/or (b) for non-economic reasons such as to restructure bonds.
+The District received authorization at an election held on November 5, 2002, by more than 55% of the votes cast by eligible voters, to issue General Obligation bonds in an aggregate principal amount not to exceed \$225 million.
+On July 19, 2005 the District issued the Election of 2002, Series 2005 General Obligation Bonds.
+The Bonds were sold with optional redemptions, which allows the District to call the bonds earlier than their stated maturities for economic reasons, namely to take advantage of lower interest rate environments.

-Since early 2012, the interest rate environment has been very low.
-This environment allows the district an opportunity to issue refunding bonds by calling the existing bonds and issuing new bonds at a lower interest rate reducing debt service and creating tax savings to the district taxpayers.
-Preliminary numbers indicate that a refunding of all or part of the five bond issuances (Election of 1999, 2001 Series B, 2002 Series C, 2004 Series D, 2001 refunding, Election of 2002 Series A) produce savings on a present value basis ranging from six to eleven percent of the par amount of the bonds.
-This equates to approximately \$650,000 a year on a future value basis or over \$10 million over the life of the bonds.
+Since early 2013, the interest rate environment has been very low.
+This environment allows the District an opportunity to issue refunding bonds by calling the existing bonds and issuing new bonds at a lower interest rate reducing debt service and creating tax savings to the District taxpayers.
+Preliminary numbers indicate that a refunding of a portion of the Bonds produce savings on a present value basis of approximately 5.1 percent of the par amount of the bonds.
+This equates to approximately \$172,000 a year on a future value basis or over \$1.7 million over the life of the bonds.
 Three percent is the industry benchmark for minimum savings for a refunding.
-If the savings of any maturity falls below the three percent minimum, those bonds will not be refunded.
-The final maturity of the bonds cannot be extended which means the longest maturity for the refunding bonds will be 2031.
-Below are the bonds eligible to be refunded: